MENU

 What is the relationship between immunity and intestines? immune system

 The immunity of the human body depends on the state of the intestines.
-Scientists have proven that through numerous studies.
-The gut’s immune system is the largest and, simultaneously, the most complex of all existing.
+Scientists have proven this through numerous studies.
+The gut’s immune system is the largest and, at the same time, the most complex of all existing ones.

 The intestinal immune system has 4 to 5 times more lymphocytes than in the blood.
 In more detail, our article will analyse the relationship between the immune system and the intestines.